-Welcome to the second article in the three part series covering the subject matter of waste management.
+Welcome to the second article in the series covering the subject matter of waste management.
 This article will discuss the meaning of waste management; provide 20 environment project topics and a sample article on how to go about drafting any of the topics for your own particular project.

 Waste management are all the processes involved with managing waste—both solid and liquid—from its inception to its final disposal.
 The problem of efficiently managing waste is a global one which means it is up to every individual to discuss the need for efficiency in a bid to raise awareness on its effect on earth’s ecosystem.
 To simplify the task of handling a project on waste management, 20 environment projects will be outlined below which you can chose from if any difficulties arise in coming up with your own.